-The history of transportation is filled with interesting innovations and colorful characters.
-So many people put their efforts into inventing the machines, mechanisms, and regulations that we live by today.
+The history of transportation is filled with exciting innovations and colorful characters.
+So many people put their efforts into inventing the machines, mechanisms, and regulations we live by today.

 If you’ve ever been stuck under the glare of a red light and wondered who came up with that bright idea, then you’re not alone.
 Traffic lights have a long and varied history across the world, but where was the first traffic light installed?

-The first traffic light was invented by railroad engineer J.P.
-Knight and was installed outside the Houses of Parliament in London in 1868 to ease the role of police officers directing traffic.
+Railroad engineer J.P.
+Knight invented the first traffic light.
+It was installed outside the Houses of Parliament in London in 1868 to ease the role of police officers who directed the traffic.

 After it exploded, killing an officer, traffic lights weren’t considered until the first permanent electric traffic light was installed in Cleveland, Ohio.

-There’s a lot of interesting history that goes behind the simple red, yellow, and green of a traffic light.
-Many people were involved in its inception and the story goes back farther than you might think.
+There’s a lot of fascinating history that goes behind the simple red, yellow, and green of a traffic light.
+Many people were involved in its inception, and the story goes back farther than you might think.

 The rest of this article will explore the history of the traffic light in its various forms throughout the years to see how these simple traffic control devices have changed over time.